-As every Halifax millennial has been warned by their parents or borrowing predecessors, what you are approved for isn’t necessarily what you can reasonably afford.
+As every Halifax millennial has heard this warning from their parents or borrowing predecessors.
+What you get approval for isn’t necessarily what you can reasonably afford.
 Especially considering future lifestyle goals, like weddings, annual travel plans, unplanned unemployment, etc.

-The truth that while there are many handy tools available online, it’s easy to get over confident when estimating your own financial prowess and ability to budget.
-If you’ve made the mistake of house hunting before applying for a pre-approval, it’s even easier to convince yourself you deserve that champagne house (even on your beer budget).
+The truth that while there are many handy tools available online, it’s easy to get overconfident when estimating your own financial prowess and ability to budget.
+If you’ve made the mistake of house hunting before applying for a pre-approval.
+It’s now even easier to convince yourself you deserve that champagne house (even on your beer budget).

 Speaking with a mortgage broker to determine a budget that is true to your holistic financial needs is a surefire way to avoid the old ‘house poor’ cliche.

 Currently, the minimum down payment required to purchase a home is 5%.
-You’re also required to prove you have the assets in place to pay closing costs.
+We require you to prove you have the assets in place to pay closing costs.
 We cannot make it lower, but we can help you find a way to make it work!

 What if I Can’t Afford to Live Where I Want?

 Okay, so not everyone in Halifax can afford to live at Bishop’s Landing…or on the peninsula, even!
 That being said, the determination that has seen you stay in Halifax to make your life can be used in your efforts toward homeownership.
-Salt of the earth strength has gotten you this far, it’s more than worth speaking with a mortgage broker to assess your current standing and make a plan for the future.
+Salt of the earth strength is getting you this far.
+It’s worth speaking with a mortgage broker to assess your current standing and make a plan for the future.

 Of course, your starter home might still be in Dartmouth though you hoped for Bedford.
 Or perhaps a charming bungalow off Joe Howe, instead of the downtown modern condo you envisioned.
-Regardless, Halifax has community and charm everywhere, if you adjust expectations and get involved.
+Regardless, Halifax has community and charm everywhere, if you adjust expectations and involve yourself.

 What the Hell is Mortgage Insurance?

-Mortgage loan insurance is required, by law, to insure lenders against default on mortgages with a loan to value ratio greater than 80%.
-The premiums usually range from 0.50% to 7.0%, and can be added directly to the mortgage amount.
+Mortgage loan insurance is required, by law, to ensure lenders against default on mortgages with a loan to value ratio greater than 80%.
+The premiums usually range from 0.50% to 7.0% and can add directly to the mortgage amount.